Lulu Escapes Meets We Are Travel Girls' Founders: Becky & Vanessa

 Unfortunately, very early on, I received some unexpected negativity about starting our page.
 I believe Instagram (and other social media) should be a platform to support and inspire one another, so to counter that experience I decided to reach out to all the female feature accounts I knew about at the time creating a group to introduce myself, offer support and a place where we could all communicate and potentially collaborate.
 A few of us including Girls Love Travel, Globelle Travels, Sidewalker Daily, The Travel Women, Ladies Gone Global chat regularly and we also invited Deb, the founder of Globelle Travels, to our launch event in London!

 Whilst the main part of each of these female communities is to feature beautiful shots of women abroad, each account has a different angle or goal for their business.
-For us, we're also showcasing women’s blogs, hosting blogger retreats, starting a travel shop and expanding into other areas.
+For us, we're also showcasing women’s blogs, hosting travel girls getaways and expanding into other areas.
 So rather than a competition we see it as an opportunity to support one another’s endeavours, which is really what any female community should be about at the core, so we try to weave this through everything that we do.

 How do you share all the work between you?